Budbrooke

-Budbrooke is a small village and civil parish in the Warwick district of Warwickshire, England, about 2½ miles west of Warwick town centre.
-According to the 2001 census the parish had a population of 2,319, reducing to 1,863 at the 2011 Census.
-The majority of the population of Budbrooke live in Hampton Magna, a housing estate built in the late 1960s, with other smaller settlements in Budbrooke Village and Hampton on the Hill.
+Budbrooke is a village and civil parish in the Warwick district of Warwickshire, England.
+It is 3 miles west of Warwick and according to the 2001 census the parish had a population of 2,319, reducing to 1,863 at the 2011 Census.
+Most of the population of Budbrooke live in Hampton Magna, a housing estate built in the late 1960s, with other smaller settlements in Budbrooke Village and Hampton on the Hill.

 History

 Middle Ages

 The original parish dates from 1086 (Domesday Book) when Ralph de Limesi held Budebroc for William the Conqueror.
 It consisted of five hides of land, a mill, farms and woods.
 It was one mile long and three furlongs wide.
 The parish church of St. Michael dates from the twelfth century.
 In 1350, the village suffered from the Black Death and became a ghost town.
 Most of the village, including the vicarage and the Manor house, crumbled.
 The track which now passes under the railway arch known as Kyte's Bridge was the most likely route for the corpses being taken from the village to Dead Field on Hatton Hill.
 Of the original village, only the church remains, and even that became a ruin in the mid-17th century, not to be restored until the Victorian era.